 "You can come out now."
 Alfred started a minute, but challenging tone, which accompanied Andreas' call well enough.
 "There's no point in remaining hidden when your quarry is aware of your presence."

 They were quickly greeted by the sound of venomous laughter, both that of a boy and a girl.
-Sure enough, the two stepped out of the entryway and into the open, their gold CLA uniforms immediately defining themselves and their wearers under the light.
+Sure enough, the two stepped out of the entryway and into the open, their green CLA uniforms immediately defining themselves and their wearers under the light.
 "You're impressed...?" the female repeated as she and her comrade stared down the two Black Knight officers with beastly intent.
 "On the contrary, it is we who should be impressed..."

 She then added with her own smirk.
 "That you didn't sense us sooner."

 "Indeed.
 We projected ourselves to such an extent, a child could have sensed our approach." the male said as well, who held the same predatory gaze as his twin.
 "For people that fashion themselves as 'knights', you are lacking warriors."